 The IASB has issued amendments to IAS 1 Presentation of Financial Statements which require entities to disclose their "material" accounting policy information rather than their "significant" accounting policies.
 The amendments explain that accounting policy information is material if omitting, misstating; or obscuring that information could reasonably be expected to influence decisions that the primary users of the financial statements make on, the basis of, those financial statements.
 The amendments also clarify that accounting policy information may be material because of its nature, even if the related amounts are immaterial.

 This amendment is effective for annual periods beginning on or after January 1, 2023.
-Earlier application is permitted.
-The extent of the impact of adoption of these amendments has not yet been determined.
+The Company revised disclosure of accounting policies in the consolidated financial statements.

 Definition of Accounting Estimates (Amendments to IAS 8)